 Mutual Support is run by a group of dedicated volunteers who all have direct experience of MS and the Armed Forces.
-The well-organized and experienced Support Team with representatives from the Army, Navy and RAF is able to help members with information on benefits, the military compensation schemes or general MS-related information.
+The well-organized and experienced Support Team is able to help members with information on benefits, the military compensation schemes or general MS-related information.

-The Team also has support team workers who are able to help members through the complicated process of medical discharge from the Services, something that almost all Service personnel with MS will eventually face.
+The Team also has volunteers who are able to help members through the complicated process of medical discharge from the Services, something that almost all Service personnel with MS will eventually face.

-Mutual Support helps members with the complicated process of claims via the War Pension and Armed Forces Compensation Schemes.
-There is also a regular newsletter and support and respite events attended by specialist nurses, neurologists and other experts.
+There is also a regular newsletter and Support and Respite events attended by specialist nurses, neurologists and other experts.

 A diagnosis of MS is hard for anyone, but it is that little bit harder for Service personnel and their families because the vast majority of Service people with MS will lose not only their good health, but also ultimately their careers and the accommodation provided for them by the MOD.